 Friction in ecosystems

-Being part of many different communities krypto and blockchain, taking part in various meetings or meetups, sometimes I get the impression that the crypto world is falling victim to auto-delight.
+Being part of many different communities krypto and blockchain, by participating in various meetings or meetups, sometimes I have the impression that the crypto world is falling prey to auto-delight.
 We meet in our own sauce, being impressed by the amazing technology we create.
-On the one hand, I really love these experiences - but the real value of meeting results from people sharing different ideas, complementary or even opposing points of view, which ultimately leads to even more advanced and groundbreaking products.
-If we want this industry to grow faster and gain adoption, then of course we need cooperation between projects, but I think even more we need communities and projects in the blockchain area to raise the bar for each other, in a constructive way, complementing your ideas.
-I have seen projects and platforms too often blockchain boasting to each other, while when the truth is that the so-called "bigger world" (yes - there is a world outside of crypto 🙂 he is not even aware that such an industry exists, and what can we say about complicity in this digital revolution based on the tokenization of everything that surrounds us.
+On the one hand, I really love these experiences - but the real value of meetings comes from people sharing different ideas, complementary or even opposing points of view, which ultimately leads to even more advanced and groundbreaking products.
+If we want this industry to grow faster and gain adoption, then of course we need cooperation between projects, but I think even more we need communities and projects in the blockchain area to raise the bar for each other, constructively, complementing your ideas.
+I've seen projects and platforms too often blockchain boasting to each other, while when the truth is that the so-called "greater world" (yes - there is a world beyond crypto 🙂 he is not even aware that such an industry exists, and what can we say about complicity in this digital revolution based on the tokenization of everything that surrounds us.

 To make another milestone on the road to mass adoption, we need projects from different domains and branches that will introduce some internal friction, opening our current platforms (but also horizons of thought) to interaction and constructive criticism.

 Fortunately, there are quite a few examples of blockchain communities and incubators that actually help new products hatch by joining forces from many industries.
-Boston Blockchain Association (BBA) is a community of innovative people and entrepreneurs who want to establish Boston as an international "Blockchain Hub" - helping to connect entrepreneurs from many areas with a broader range of competencies but also products, releasing Blockchain and cryptocurrencies into wider waters.
+Boston Blockchain Association (BBA) is a community of innovative people and entrepreneurs who want to establish Boston as an international "Blockchain Hub" - helping to connect entrepreneurs from many areas with a wider range of competences and products, releasing Blockchain and cryptocurrencies into wider waters.

 That's where the paths of two worlds crossed.
 Algorand i.e. blockchain oriented platform, and Attestiv i.e. a technology provider for the insurance area, focused on the use of artificial intelligence in this industry.
 These two companies decided to join forces and build something interesting together.